obiwanjacobi/Zlang/docs/compiler/compiler.md

 > Compiler as Language VM? (used by REPL)

+> Semantic rules as functions available to code.

 ---

 > Literal strings can add up.
 How to optimize? (interning?, string-builder for efficient construction?)